openharmony/docs/en/application-dev/ui/arkts-ui-development-overview.md

 # UI Development (ArkTS-based Declarative Development Paradigm) Overview

-Based on the ArkTS declarative development paradigm, the Ark development framework is a simplified, high-performance, and cross-device UI development framework.
+Powered by the ArkTS-based declarative development paradigm, ArkUI is a simplified, high-performance UI development framework for cross-device applications.
 It provides the capabilities required for building the OpenHarmony application UI, including:

 - **ArkTS**

-  ArkTS is a UI development language extended based on TypeScript (TS) and is a superset of TS.
-Extension capabilities include various decorators, custom components, and UI description mechanisms.
+  ArkTS is a UI development language.
+As a superset of TypeScript, ArkTS contains all TS features and added features, including a wide array of decorators, custom components, and the UI description mechanism.
 State data management provides clear page update and rendering processes and pipes through decorators with different functions.
 State management covers UI component states and application states.
 With these features, you are able to build an application-wide data update and UI rendering process.
-For details about the basic knowledge of ArkTS, see [Learning ArkTS] (../quick-start/arkts-get-started.md).
+To learn more about ArkTS, see [Getting Started with ArkTS](../quick-start/arkts-get-started.md).

 - **Layout**

-  The layout is a necessary element of the UI.
-It defines the position of a component on the UI.
-The ArkUI framework provides multiple layout modes.
-In addition to the basic linear layout, cascading layout, elastic layout, relative layout, and grid layout, the ArkUI framework also provides relatively complex lists, grids, and rotation.
+  The layout defines how components are laid out in the UI.
+ArkUI offers a diverse array of layouts.
+Besides the basic layouts – linear, stack, flex, relative, and grid, you also have access to the advanced list, grid, and swiper layouts.

 - **Component**

-  Components are necessary elements of the UI and form the appearance of the UI.
-Components directly provided by the framework are called system components, and components defined by developers are called custom components.
-The built-in components of the system include buttons, option buttons, progress bars, and texts.
-Developers can set the rendering effect of built-in components in the system in chain invoking mode.
-You can combine system components to form custom components.
+  Components are essential elements of the UI, working together to shape the UI.
+They can be classified as built-in components – those directly provided by the ArkUI framework, and custom components – those defined by developers.
+The built-in components include buttons, radio buttons, progress indicators, and text.
+You can set the rendering effect of these components in method chaining mode.
+You can combine built-in components to form custom components.
 In this way, page components are divided into independent UI units to implement independent creation, development, and reuse of different units on pages, making pages more engineering-oriented.

-- Page Routing and Component Navigation
+- **Page routing and component navigation**

-  An application may contain multiple pages.
-Page routing can be used to switch between pages.
-Navigation between components may exist on a page, for example, a typical column.
-You can use the navigation component to implement navigation between components.
+  An application may contain a good many pages, and each page may come with multiple components.
+You can implement page routing to navigate users between pages and use navigation component to navigate them between components.

-- **Graph**
+- **Graphics**

-  The Ark development framework provides the display capability of multiple types of images and multiple customized drawing capabilities to meet developers' customized drawing requirements.
-It supports shape drawing, color filling, text drawing, deformation and cropping, and image embedding.
+  ArkUI offers diversified graphics capabilities, including capabilities to display images in various formats and custom drawing capabilities.
+By leveraging these capabilities, you can easily bring your custom drawing ideas into reality.

 - **Animation**

-  Animation is one of the important elements of the UI.
-Excellent animation design can greatly improve user experience.
-The framework provides rich animation capabilities, including attribute animation, explicit animation, customized transition animation, and animation APIs in addition to built-in animation effects of components, developers can customize animation tracks by encapsulating physical models or invoking animation capability APIs.
+  Apart from animations embedded in components, ArkUI offers additional animation features: attribute animation, explicit animation, transition animation, and animation APIs.
+You can customize animation tracks by calling the provided animation APIs in addition to using the encapsulated physical models.

-- Interaction Event
+- **Interaction event**

-  Interaction events are necessary elements for the interaction between the UI and users.
-The Ark development framework provides multiple interaction events.
-In addition to common events such as touch events, mouse events, keyboard key events, and focus events, the Ark development framework also includes gesture events that are further recognized based on common events.
-The gesture event includes a single gesture such as a tap gesture, a touch and hold gesture, a drag gesture, a pinch gesture, a rotation gesture, a slide gesture, and a combined gesture event combined by using a single gesture event.
+  Interaction events are important for interactions between the UI and users.
+ArkUI allows users to interact with your application UI, with support for various universal events and gesture events.
+Universal events include touch events, mouse events, key events, and focus events.
+Gesture events accept single gestures (tap, long press, pan, pinch, rotation, and swipe), and a combination of gestures.

-## Characteristics
+## Highlights

-- High development efficiency and good development experience
+- Simplified and efficient development
-  - Simple code: The UI is described in a way close to natural semantics, and you do not need to care about how the framework implements UI drawing and rendering.
+  - Simple code: You can describe the UI in pseudo-natural language, without caring about how the framework implements UI drawing and rendering.
-  - Data-driven UI change: Enables developers to focus on their own service logic processing.
-When the UI changes, developers do not need to compile the UI code for switching between different UIs.
-Instead, developers only need to compile the data that causes the UI change.
-The specific UI change is handed over to the framework.
+  - Data-driven UI change: This allows you to better focus on your service logic processing.
+When the UI changes, you do not need to write code for switching between different UIs.
+Instead, you only need to write the data that causes the UI change and let the framework take over the rest.
-  - Good development experience: The GUI is also code, which improves the programming experience of developers.
+  - Improved development experience: Just code to get the UI developed.

-- High Performance
+- High performance
-  - Declarative UI frontend and backend layering: The UI backend is constructed using the C++ language and provides basic components, layout, dynamic effects, interaction events, component status management, and rendering pipelines for the frontend.
+  - Declarative UI frontend and backend layering: The UI backend, constructed using the C++ programming language, provides basic components, layout, animations, interaction events, component state management, and rendering pipelines for the frontend.
-  - Language compiler and runtime optimization: unified bytecode, efficient FFI-Foreign Function Interface, AOT-Ahead Of Time, engine minimization, and type optimization.
+  - Language compiler and runtime optimization: The productivity punch includes unified bytecode, efficient Foreign Function Interface (FFI), ahead-of-time (AOT), engine minimization, and type optimization.

-- The ecosystem is easy to promote quickly.
+- Promising ecosystem
-  Be able to leverage the mainstream language ecosystem to quickly promote the language.
-The language is relatively neutral and friendly.
-There are corresponding standard organizations that can gradually evolve.
+  ArkUI can gain traction with its relatively neutral and friendly programming language.
+It can tap on the ecosystems of mainstream languages ecosystem and pushed toward a steady revolutionary path with standards organizations.

 ## Architecture

-  Figure 1 Overall architecture
+  **Figure 1** Overall architecture

 ![arkui-arkts-framework](figures/arkui-arkts-framework.png)